separation of powers

 our proposals:

-• To push for a National Referendum to advocate for the election, by popular vote, of the both the Governor-General and Attorney-General of Australia.
+• To push for a National Referendum to require the election, by popular vote, of the Governor-General of the Commonwealth of Australia.

-• Currently, the Prime Minister selects both the Governor-General and the Attorney-General.
-We believe that this is not a clear separation of powers between the Legislature and the Executive branches.
+• Currently, the Governor-General is selected by the Government of the day, with the Prime Minister often taking a leading role.
+As a consequence of this, we believe there is not a clear separation of powers between the Legislative and Executive branches.

 • To reintroduce the Legislative Council (Upper House) of Queensland.